This comet will approach Earth over the next few days and will not return until 50,000 years following this visit.

 Faced with this discovery and its passage through the Solar system, many wondered how can a comet go so far and come back, or how can we be sure it was around in the time of the Neanderthals?when there were still no instruments on Earth to detect it.

 According to the expert, this is due to the gravitational force of the Sun, since that is where objects like this are formed, as well as planets and asteroids.
-However, there are factors that could send them quite far.
+However, there are factors that might send them quite far.

 “When some gravitational interaction arises with a planet like Jupiter -for example- they can be or ejected; or collide with another planet or the Sun itself; or stay with these rather more elliptical orbits, which can take them very far in the Solar System, with very long periods“, Explain.

 Its trajectory is also not so complex to elucidate, since it is possible to determine it with just a couple of observations.
-“One can solve the trajectory or orbit of the objects in the Solar System knowing that the force under which they are linked is the gravitational force of the Sun and that allows, having some observations, to have more certainties about the trajectories”, Fuentes assures.
+“One can solve the trajectory or orbit of the objects in the Solar System knowing that the force under which they are linked is the gravitational force of the Sun and that allows, having some observations, to have more certainties regarding the trajectories”, Fuentes assures.

 In addition, From the observations, its color can also be confirmed, which has to do with the gases it emits or releases in its path..
 “There are ices that, when they are close to the sun, sublimate and escape, to transform from solid to gaseous, and in doing so they lift material that is on the comet’s surface,” he points out.